If you suspect a dance friend is struggling with disordered eating or an eating disorder, here’s what to do.

 Your role in supporting a dance peer is integral— but it’s also one that comes with a unique set of do’s and don’ts, requiring sensitivity and understanding.
 In this article, you will learn how to support your friend during this difficult time.

 5 steps to support a dance friend who is struggling in their relationship with food

 #1: Educate Yourself

-Before addressing your concern, learn about the signs of disordered eating.
-Professional resources can help to increase awareness about the dangers of these restrictive behaviors.
-Assuming that a friend is just “not eating” is not a strong enough case and can lead to an unproductive conversation.
-Frequent cancellations, especially for events surrounding food, might be a sign of the isolation, which is commonly seen with Orthorexia.
-According to Kressel, “while Orthorexia is not considered an eating disorder in the medical literature, it is known to be an indicator that an individual is struggling with his or her relationship with food.”
+Before approaching your friend, learn about the signs and risks of disordered eating.
+Understanding the complexities of these behaviors will enable you to approach the situation with empathy and knowledge.
+Assuming that a friend is just “not eating” is not a strong enough case to warrant interjection.
+In fact, this can lead to an unproductive conversation that does more harm than good.
+Frequent cancellations, especially for events surrounding food, might be a sign of isolation, which is commonly seen with Orthorexia.
+Credible resources can further help to increase awareness about the dangers of these restrictive behaviors.

-“This can be tough and generally, there is no one right way to handle the situation,” says Kressel.
-Recommending that your dance company or studio host a group nutrition session is helpful.
-Kressel also suggests that “depending on the severity of the individuals’ eating issues, it might warrant a more direct approach… however, we do not want to corner the individual and make them feel attacked.
+But according to Dr. Kressel, “depending on the severity of the individuals’ struggles, it might warrant a more direct approach… however, we do not want to corner the individual and make them feel attacked.
 At the same time, we want them to recognize their issues and seek proper help.”
 The bottom line?
-“If you are not sure, it is always best to bring your concerns to an adult.”
+“If you are not sure, it is always best to bring your concerns to a trusted adult.”